Robust Stance Detection: Understanding Public Perceptions in Social Media: Experiments

-\textbf{Parameter Analysis} To answer Q3, we analyze the effect of hyperparameters on the performance of \model.
-We show the effect of crucial training parameters $\lambda$ and the target domain portion $\gamma$ in the training set.
-To demonstrate the effect of contrastive loss and the balance between contrastive and cross-entropy loss, we vary the $\lambda$ value in the range of $\{0.0,0.25,0.5,0.75,1.0\}$.
-As illustrated in \autoref{fig:parameter}-a, the AUC score varies for different $\lambda$ values.
-The results indicate that using $\lambda=0.5$ yields the best performance.
+\textbf{Parameter Analysis} To address Q3, we analyze the impact of hyperparameters on the performance of \model.
+To demonstrate the effect of contrastive loss and the balance between contrastive and cross-entropy loss, we vary the $\lambda$ value in the range of $\{0.0, 0.25, 0.5, 0.75, 1.0\}$ during training.
+As illustrated in \autoref{fig:parameter}-a, the AUC score varies significantly for different $\lambda$ values.
+The results suggest that using $\lambda=0.5$ yields the best performance.

-Next, we investigate the effect of the target domain data portion $\gamma$ used for counterfactual data generation.
-We vary the $\gamma$ value within the range of $\{5\%,15\%,30\%,45\%\}$.
-The results, as depicted in \autoref{fig:parameter}-b, show that adding more target domain data leads to better performance.
-However, in real-world scenarios, access to a large amount of data in the target domain is often limited.
-Furthermore, there is no significant performance difference between $\gamma=30\%$ and $\gamma=45\%$.
-Therefore, we conclude that using $30\%$ of the target domain data enables \model~to achieve an acceptable performance.
+We further investigate the impact of the target domain data portion $\gamma$ utilized for counterfactual data generation by varying its value within the range of $\{5\%,15\%,30\%,45\%\}$.
+The results, as illustrated in \autoref{fig:parameter}-b, demonstrate that incorporating a larger portion of target domain data leads to enhanced performance.
+However, in practical scenarios, access to substantial data in the target domain is often constrained.
+Considering there is no statistically significant performance difference observed between $\gamma=30\%$ and $\gamma=45\%$, we conclude that employing 30\% of the target domain data enables an acceptable level of performance.